shalevwiden/dvwebsitecreation/README.md

 In the sorted departments JSON, I'm using the original department name.

 So it's going to be based, kind of, differently for each uni?

+### March 8

+There are lowkey a ton of errors in this readme I need to fix lol.
+I also need to made a JS file that will account for missing data on department pages.
+Its already started in the degreeviewwebsite folder.

+This project is scrappy lol.
+But if it works it works.